-- h) Be constructed from a material with modulus greater than 50GPa. - These supports will be ignored when assessing whether the car is in compliance with Articles 3.6, 3.9.2, 3.10.1, 3.10.3, 3.10.5 and 3.10.8. - 3.10.3 No part of the car between 75mm and 355mm from the car centre line may be more than 350mm behind the rear wheel centre line. - 3.10.4 Any parts of the car less than 75mm from the car centre line and more than 500mm behind the rear wheel centre line must be situated between 200mm and 400mm above the reference plane. - 3.10.5 No part of the car less than 75mm from the car centre line and more than 350mm behind the rear wheel centre line may be more than 400mm above the reference plane. - 3.10.6 No part of the car more than 375mm from the car centre line may be more than 350mm behind the rear wheel centre line. - 3.10.7 In side view, the projected area of any bodywork lying between 300mm and 950mm above the reference plane and between the rear wheel centre line and a point 600mm behind it and more than 355mm from the car centre line must be greater than 330000mm2. - 3.10.8 Any horizontal section between 600mm and 750mm above the reference plane, taken through bodywork located rearward of a point lying 50mm forward of the rear wheel centre line and less than 100mm from the car centre line, may contain no more than two closed symmetrical sections with a maximum total area of 5000mm2.
-The thickness of each section may not exceed 25mm when measured perpendicular to the car centre line. - Once fully defined, the section at 745mm above the reference plane may be extruded upwards to join the sections defined in Article 3.10.1.
-A fillet radius no greater than 10mm may be used where these sections join.
+These supports will be ignored when assessing whether the car is in compliance with Articles 3.6, 3.9.1, 3.9.4, 3.9.6, 3.9.7, 3.9.8, and 3.9.9.

+- 3.9.3 No part of the car between 100mm and 525mm from the car centre line and less than 200mm above the reference plane may be more than 350mm behind the rear wheel centre line. - 3.9.4 Any parts of the car less than 100mm from the car centre line and more than 500mm behind the rear wheel centre line must be situated between 200mm and 400mm above the reference plane.

+- 3.9.5 In side view, the projected area of any bodywork lying between 300mm and 800mm above the reference plane and between the rear wheel centre line and a point 710mm behind it and more than 400mm from the car centre line must be greater than 230000mm. - 3.9.6 Any horizontal section between 550mm and 600mm above the reference plane, taken through bodywork located rearward of a point lying 50mm forward of the rear wheel centre line and less than 100mm from the car centre line, may contain no more than two closed symmetrical sections with a maximum total area of 5000mm.
+The thickness of each section may not exceed 25mm when measured perpendicular to the car centre line. - Once fully defined, the section at 595mm above the reference plane may be extruded upwards to join the sections defined in Article 3.9.1.
+A fillet radius no greater than 10mm may be used where these sections join. - 3.9.7 Any bodywork behind the rear wheel centre line, more than 100mm from the car centre line, and between 200mm and 600mm above the reference plane must lie in an area more than 400mm from the car centre line.
+On any horizontal section through the bodywork in this area, at any given longitudinal position along this section, the distance between the inner and outer surfaces must not exceed 20mm measured perpendicular to the car centreline. - 3.9.8 In side view, no bodywork rearward of the rear wheel centre line, and between 100mm and 475mm from the car centre line, may be situated vertically above a diagonal line which has the forward point 370mm above the reference plane and on the rear wheel centre line and the rearward point 800mm above the reference plane and 190mm rearward of the rear wheel centre line. - 3.9.9 In side view, no bodywork rearward of the rear wheel centre line, and between 100mm and 475mm from the car centre line, may be situated rearward of a diagonal line which has the forward point 200mm above the reference plane and 450mm rearward of the rear wheel centre line and the rearward point 800mm above the reference plane and 710mm rearward of the rear wheel centre line.

-3.11 Bodywork around the front wheels:
+3.10 Bodywork around the front wheels: